-Provision is made for employee end of service benefits in accordance with the Group's policy, which meets the requirements of the UAE Federal Labor Law applicable to an employee's accumulated period of service at the consolidated statement of financial position date.
+Provision is made for employee end of service benefits in accordance with the Group's policy, which meets the requirements of the UAE Federal Labour Law applicable to an employee's accumulated period of service at the consolidated statement of financial position date.
+The provision is based on the liability that would arise if the employment of all the Company's staff were terminated at the reporting date.